ishida530/app-ts-redux/README.md

 3. Next step is run lolcalhost open second cmd in same directory and use command "npm start".
 4.localhost should be working on http://localhost:3000 .

+IMPORTANT!
+Please uplad images from directory Public/images, then images will be visible.

 Library/framework which I based in project:
 -Typescript